chart21/mkdocs-hpmpc/docs/datatypes.md

 ```

 !!!Tip
     Increasing the `BITLENGTH` config option can help to increase the range of fixed point numbers that can be represented.
 Also, different truncation approaches can be utilized.
-For instance, `TRUNC_APPROACH=0` requires a slack of a few bits to avoid truncation errors while `TRUNC_APPROACH=1` and `TRUNC_APPROACH=2` do not require a slack but introduce additional communication overhead.
+For instance, `TRUNC_APPROACH=0` requires a slack of a few bits to avoid truncation errors while `TRUNC_APPROACH=1`, `TRUNC_APPROACH=2` and `TRUNC_APPROACH=3` require a slack of only 0-1 bits but introduce additional communication overhead.